 The number of schools competing in the Auckland Competition is increasing, and Westlake Boys has proven to be a very competitive team.
 The competing teams have to perform a chant or haka and Westlake Boys has been very successful on a number of occasions.

 When the Auckland competition ends the students have the opportunity to compete at nationals, and join senior crews outside of school.
-In 2015 Westlake Boys won the Auckland and National Dragon Boating competitions.
+We have been regular winners of the Auckland competition and in 2015 we won both the Auckland and National titles.

 Teacher in charge: Miss C Nasey